conankiz/AutoInstallLocalPrinterUsingTCP/README.md

 - File server to share driver
 - Windows client : install Printer on this machine
 <a name="step1"></a>
-### Step 1: Prepare The Files:
+### Step 1: Download The Script Files and Printer driver:
 (Repeating what I referenced in my NOTES above)

 a.
 Copy prnport.vbs, prndrvr.vbs and prnmngr.vbs from %WINDIR%\System32\Printing_Admin_Scripts\en-US\ (from a Windows 7 computer) to a folder called scripts.

 b.
-Download the correct printer drivers, and unpack/extract them to a folder called drivers.
+Download the correct printer drivers, and unpack/extract them to a drivers folder.
+<a name="step2"></a>

-### Step 2: Transfer The Files To The Remote Computer
+### Step 2: Transfer The Files To The File Server:
-Open Windows Explorer and navigate to the admin share of the remote computer: \192.168.1.100\c$
+Open Windows Explorer and navigate to the admin share of the remote computer: \IP_FILE_SERVER\Share_Name

-Copy the scripts and drivers folders to wherever you want on the remote computer.
-In our example, we copy them to C:\hp
+Copy the scripts and drivers folders to wherever you want on the File Server.
+In our example, we copy them to Share_Name\Driver\Printer
+<a name="step3"></a>

-### Step 4: Delete The Port & Printer Name (Just In Case They Already Exist)
+### Step 3: Delete The Port & Printer Name (Just In Case They Already Exist)
 Now that you’re connected remotely, essentially what you’re going to use for this step is the specific port name and printer name that you plan to use, just to make sure neither already exists.

 (This step has been edited based on a tip provided by IUCN5406 - it's best to try to delete the printer name before deleting the port, otherwise the name may still be in use.
 Thanks for the info IUCN5406!)